-Whereas legislation is a key tool to implement the Union's objectives in the area of Justice, it needs to be complemented by other means.
+Whereas legislation is a key tool to implement the Union's objectives in the area of rights and citizenship, it needs to be complemented by other means.
 In this context, funding has an important role to play.
-In particular, funding should enhance the effectiveness of legislation by increasing knowledge, awareness and capacity of citizens, professionals and stakeholders, through supporting:
+In particular, funding should enhance the effectiveness of legislation and rights enshrined directly in the Treaty by increasing knowledge, awareness and capacity of citizens, professionals and stakeholders, through supporting:

-Information and public awareness raising, including support for national and European campaigns to inform people of their rights, as guaranteed under Union law, and how to enforce them in practice;
+- Information and public awareness raising, including support for national and European campaigns to inform people of their rights, as guaranteed under EU law, and how to enforce them in practice;

-Training and capacity building for legal professionals (such as judges and prosecutors) and other practitioners, to equip them with the tools to effectively put Union rights and policies into practice.
+- Training and capacity building for legal professionals (such as judges and prosecutors) and other practitioners, to equip them with the tools to effectively put EU rights and policies into practice.